mfaani/mfaani/content/posts/liveactivities/the-missing-doc/index.md

 - Dynamic Island
     - Compact
     - Expanded
-    - Minimal
+    - Minimal (attached or detached)
-        - Attached
-        - Detached
 - Lock Screen

+Apple requires you to have them all added.
+You can't skip any of them.

 ## Does the Dynamic Island appear when app is in foreground?
 No. You need to have your own in-app UI for this.